bussierem/Osmium/README.md

   - Right-click menu
     - ~~Cut/Copy/Paste~~
         - Solve problems with Copy/Paste threading
-        - Why is Windows Explorer crashing when I do this?
+        - Why is Windows Explorer crashing sometimes when I do this?
     - ~~Delete (with confirm)~~
         - ~~This goes to Recycle Bin~~
     - ~~Rename (popup with name and ext options)~~
     - ~~Bookmarking~~
+        - ~~Drag-and-drop reordering for Bookmarks~~
     - ~~Tag (Not implemented in MVP)~~
     - Properties
   - ~~Confirm popup on Shift+Delete~~